LudwigEffort/LibraryManagementProject/README.md

     - BOOK:
       - DONE: methods to print all books in db
       - DONE: methods to change status in db
-      - DO: methods search book by title or isbn
+      - DONE: methods search book by title or isbn
-      - TODO: add to loan the **TIME**
     - USER:
       - DONE: methods to sing up
       - DONE: methods to login